Rico Seith

+Early life

-Rico grew up in Karlsruhe and with the age of 10, Benjamin Zibret the manager and Schlager Producer of the Bruchsaler Schloßspatzen discovered his unique singing talent.
-Since then Rico is singing in the group as an Ensemble-Member and Soloist.
-Within all that, he is also pursuing his solo career as a German Schlager Artist.
+Rico grew up in Karlsruhe, Germany.
+At the age of 10, he was discovered by Benjamin Zibret, the manager and Schlager producer of the Bruchsaler Schloßspatzen.
+Since then, Rico has been singing in the group as an ensemble member and soloist.
+He is also pursuing his solo career as a German Schlager artiste.

+Career

-Benjamin started building Rico up as a Schlager Artist and also produced his first Maxi-CD Santa Rosa.
-On 10 August 2008, Rico won first place on the ARD (broadcaster) TV-Show "Immer wieder sonntags" and became the Sommerhit-King 2008, later in the month on 24 August Franziska (last years winner) handed over the Crown of Sommerhit-King to Rico.
+Benjamin started working with Rico as a Schlager artiste and also produced his first Maxi-CD Santa Rosa.

+On 10 August 2008, Rico won first place on the ARD (broadcaster) TV-Show, Immer wieder Sonntags, and became the 2008 Sommerhit-King.

-Then on 21 May 2009, he won the runner-up at the pre-qualifiers for the Grand Prix der Volksmusik 2009.
-The sensational Sommerhit Santa Rosa swept away most of the TV Viewers, surely it was not only the title; Ricos young voice has something special – something what moves you.
-You could say that Rico with his curly hair and his sweet smile is a heart throb at large; he has gained the love and attention of his audience like a storm.
+He went on to win the runner-up at the pre-qualifiers for the Grand Prix der Volksmusik on 21 May 2009.

-Besides his music he likes to spend his free time with; Gymnastics and riding his Motocross Bike which he named "Suzi".
+In his free time he enjoys gymnastics and riding his motocross bike, which he named "Suzi".

 When he was asked what his plans are for the future, his response was: "To impress people with my singing, and become well known with my music".